-Never allow anyone under 16 years of age to operate this ATV Never allow continued use of the ATV If he or she does not have the abilities to operate it safely.
+A child under 12 should never operate this ATV.
+Never allow a child under 16 to operate an ATV without adult supervision and never allow continued use of the ATV by a child If he or she does not have the abilities to operate it safely.